MrMelon54/auwiki/content/networking/hazel/schema.md

 It is possible to conditionally choose which rule will be used to parse the remainder of the data by using a previous value as a tag.
 In case of our Hello packet, this means that we can parse our packet differently based on the tag of the PlatformSpecificData:

 ```
-// Win10 and Xbox edition
+// Win10 and Xbox edition respectively
 PlatformSpecificDataId(4) := xbox_id:u64;
 PlatformSpecificDataId(9) := xbox_id:u64;
 // PS edition
 PlatformSpecificDataId(10) := psn_id:u64;
 ```

+The number between `()`, also known as a tag, is used to determine which rule applies.
-The data between `()` indicates the value of the tag.
-To call this, we need to add the name of the tag that will be used to rules that call this rule:
+When calling a tagged rule, the name of the component that will be used to match against the tag should be added as an argument:

 ```
 PlatformSpecificData := length:u16 tag:u8 platform_name:str id:PlatformSpecificDataId(tag);
 ```

 It is also possible to create a so-called default rule: this rule applies when no specific rule exists.
-Default rules can be recognized by
+Default rules use `_` instead of an integer as a tag.
-For all other platforms no data is provided, so a default rule exists that will be called if no more specific rule exists.
-Default rules use `_` instead of an integer:
+In the case of our PlatformSpecificData example, no platform specific id is provided for other platforms than win10/xbox/playstation, so a default rule is needed that will be called if no more specific rule exists:

 ```
-// Steam, Itch, Epic, etc don't send over an id in this way.
+// Steam, Itch, Epic, etc don't send over an id.
 PlatformSpecificDataId(_) := ;
 ```

+It is possible to not have a default rule, but if no default rule is present it is required to match a case.

 # Messages